BlueSeoul/VidoeAnnotation_Website/README.txt

 Known issues:
 -When loading files the file reader may incorrectly convert the time positions and not display the annotations correctly.
 Try uploading your file again.
 -Not all videos are allowed to embed, so these videos will not work.
+-.csv and .txt file imports are currnelty not functional.

 Check out the website here: http://annotatorr.byethost4.com/index.html